LGBTQ rights in Indonesia: Political party opinions

 Most of major political parties and politicians remain silent in the cause of LGBTQ rights.
-Islamist parties like Prosperous Justice Party (PKS) and United Development Party (PPP) spoke strongly against LGBT rights and went further to propose a national bill to ‘ban’ LGBT activism.
-In March 2016, PKS and PPP proposed an anti-LGBT bill to ban LGBT activism and further marginalize their rights.
-National Mandate Party (PAN), despite sharing anti-LGBT right sentiments with PKS and PPP however, has asked people not to discriminate and harass the LGBT community.
-However, in return, the party also urged LGBT people not to promote LGBT rights in Indonesia.
+Islamist parties like Prosperous Justice Party (PKS) and United Development Party (PPP) spoke strongly against LGBTQ rights and went further to propose a national bill to ‘ban’ LGBTQ activism.
+In March 2016, PKS and PPP proposed an anti-LGBTQ bill to ban LGBTQ activism and further marginalize their rights.
+National Mandate Party (PAN), despite sharing anti-LGBTQ right sentiments with PKS and PPP however, has asked people not to discriminate and harass the LGBTQ community.
+However, in return, the party also urged LGBTQ people not to promote LGBTQ rights in Indonesia.

-Currently, the only political party in Indonesia that has openly supported the LGBT rights movement is The Green Party of Indonesia.
-However, in October 2016, President Joko Widodo stated that he is a defender of LGBT rights and that LGBT people should have the right not to be discriminated against.
-Also, some politicians from the PDI-P (Party for the Indonesian Democracy Struggle), PSI (Indonesian Solidarity Party), Labour Party (Indonesia) and the moderately conservative PKB (National Awakening Party) and the has sympathised support for LGBT rights.
-PDI-P further stated that as a pluralist party, they could accept the existence of LGBT people.
-Despite holding that it is deviant behaviour, PDI-P has urged people to tolerate LGBT people and not extend hostile sentiments against them.
+Currently, the only political party in Indonesia that has openly supported the LGBTQ rights movement is The Green Party of Indonesia.
+However, in October 2016, President Joko Widodo stated that he is a defender of LGBTQ rights and that LGBTQ people should have the right not to be discriminated against.
+Also, some politicians from the PDI-P (Party for the Indonesian Democracy Struggle), PSI (Indonesian Solidarity Party), Labour Party (Indonesia) and the moderately conservative PKB (National Awakening Party) and the has sympathised support for LGBTQ rights.
+PDI-P further stated that as a pluralist party, they could accept the existence of LGBTQ people.
+Despite holding that it is deviant behaviour, PDI-P has urged people to tolerate LGBTQ people and not extend hostile sentiments against them.